Best bike torque wrenches 2024 – tighten your bike bolts to perfection

 At 21cm long and with a 2-14Nm range, the BBB TorqueSet wrench is another mid-length option that's well suited to use on more delicate bike bolts.
 The nicely weighted handle includes the gauge window, while the sprung end is pushed in to set torque and has a scale that reads in gradations of under 1Nm, although, with six marks for 1Nm, it's not quite showing 0.1Nm accuracy.
 The end springs back out to lock in the set torque value.

-The ratchet head reversing lever works smoothly and there's a button on the back of the 1/4 inch chuck to release the driver heads.
+The ratchet head reversing lever works smoothly and there's a button on the back of the 1/4 inch chuck to release the driver bits.
 As with the Pro wrench, you get a fairly limited selection of these in the neat, zippered padded pouch, so you may find yourself investing in extras, but the BBB is another tool that's handy to carry around with you in your traveling tool kit.

-Best torque wrench for heavier home workshop use
+7. Best torque wrench for heavier use

 Specifications